-“In our experimental conditions, the inclusion of tilapia processing waste silage (TPWS) in L. vannamei diets was possible up to 6% without compromise shrimp performance and survival,” the researchers said.
+“In our experimental conditions, the inclusion of tilapia processing waste silage (TPWS) in L. vannamei diets was possible up to 6% without compromising shrimp performance and survival,” the researchers said.
 “In addition, shrimp raised in BS demonstrated better growth performance as compared to CWS.”

 Interest in biofloc production

 There has been great interest in exploring the production of Pacific white shrimp (L. vannamei) in biofloc systems, the researchers said.
-Disease outbreaks and low productivity prompted inquires into alternative production systems to boost shrimp growth and production efficiency.
+Disease outbreaks and low productivity have prompted inquires into alternative production systems to boost shrimp growth and production efficiency.

 Biofloc production or biofloc technology (BFT) allows for the production of large amounts of shrimp on a per area or per volumes basis and has little to no water exchange, they said.
-The system allows for improved biosecurity, practically for farms in regions with a concentration of aquaculture production sharing a water supply.
+The system allows for improved biosecurity, practical for farms in regions with a concentration of aquaculture production sharing a water supply.